-Quality of the evidence.
+Quality of evidence.
 No clinical trials or eligible systematic reviews were identified for correlations of HbA1c, glycated albumin, or albumin with mean blood glucose among patients with CKD and T1D or T2D.
 Two systematic reviews of observational studies in patients with diabetes and CKD were undertaken, 1 for the comparison between blood glucose measures and HbA1c and 1 for the comparison between alternate biomarkers and blood glucose measures.
-Each review identified 13 studies, with 3 addressing both comparisons (Supplementary Tables S10 and S11 110-119).
-The overall quality of the studies for this recommendation was difficult to determine due to lack of information provided from the identified studies, but it was rated as low.
+Each review identified 13 studies, with 3 addressing both comparisons (Supplementary Tables S14^{197,199-211} and S15^{202,203,209,212-221}) The overall quality of the studies for this recommendation was difficult to determine due to lack of information provided from the identified studies, but it was rated as low.
 There was low-quality evidence from studies that aimed to determine whether CGM would be more effective than HbA1c for glycemic monitoring in people with CKD, as it derives from observational studies.
-The evidence to support the use of chapter 2 www.kidney-international.org alternative biomarkers to HbA1c is of very low quality, as it derives from observational studies with inconsistency in findings.
-These studies were appraised using an adapted Quality Assessment of Diagnostic Accuracy Studies (QUA-DAS)-2 tool, 120 as there is no agreed-upon tool to examine the quality of evidence from these studies.
+The evidence to support the use of alternative biomarkers to HbA1c is of very low quality, as it derives from observational studies with inconsistency in findings.
+These studies were appraised using an adapted Quality Assessment of Diagnostic Accuracy Studies (QUADAS)-2 tool, 222 as there is no agreed-upon tool to examine the quality of evidence from these studies.